johnshearing/SmartWallet/README.md

 # SmartWallet

-## Cardano Smart Contract Works Just Like A Hardware Wallet
+## Cardano Smart Contract Works With Your Hardware Wallet
 ## Trustless Last Will And Fund Recovery Options Supported
-## Lose your seed phrase?
+## Lost your hardware wallet?
+Lost your 24 word seed phrase too?
 No problem!
-## Funds released to recovery accounts or beneficiaries after period of inactivity
+## Funds released to recovery accounts or beneficiaries after a period of inactivity
 ## :)

 Difficulty securing seed phrases might be the biggest obstacle for cryptocurrency mass-adoption.